dohnalik/lakewest-devdac/README.md

 Terms definition:

-Streamer Software - any software running on lakewest DevDAC hardware using this open protocol
+Streamer Software - any software running on LakeWest DevDAC hardware using this open protocol

 DevDAC - LakeWest hardware - visible as USB composite device to the Streamer Software as: